sanjinc/framework/library/Webiny/Component/Logger/Readme.md

 Logger Component
 =================

-Logger components is used to handle logging during code execution in different parts of the system.
+Logger component is used to handle logging during code execution in different parts of the system.
 Webiny framework uses default system logger during the bootstrap process.
 You can define as many loggers as you want and use different loggers in different parts of your code or have one logger with multiple handlers to have your logs stored to multiple destinations, ex: stored in a log file, to database and pushed via network to logging service of yours or simply have it send error logs to your e-mail.

 Logger consists of the following functional components:

 * `Drivers` - each driver is implemented using PSR-3 Logger Interface.
 In 99% of cases you will be fine with `Webiny` driver.
 * `Handlers` - define how log messages are stored: to file, to database, to sockets, etc.
 * `Processors` - used to modify log message data at the time the message is being logged
-* `Formatters` - Formatters are used to format log message or multiple messages before handler writes them to destination.
+* `Formatters` - used to format log message or multiple messages before handler writes them to destination.

 ## Configuring a logger
 The simplest logger possible will contain a driver, a handler and a formatter.
 These are the minimum requirements for a logger to function.
 But we won't go into the simplest loggers, and will jump to Webiny Tray logging as an example, to cover all components at once.

-The idea behind this logger is to push all log messages to developer's machine, which has a Tray Notifier installed.
-Each time a request is made to your application, this logger will pack the whole log message stack and push one big message log to a UDP service (a middleman), which will in turn, unpack it and push it to all the tray applications you have specified in your `components.logger.tray` config parameter.
+The idea behind this logger is to push all log messages to developer's machine, which has a Tray Notifier (a Webiny tray application) installed.
+Each time a request is made to your web application, this logger will pack the whole log message stack and push one big message log to a UDP service (a middleman, written in Node.js), which will unpack it and push it to all the tray applications you have specified in your `components.logger.tray` config parameter.

 The complete configuration looks like this: